 As educators, we all have a little bit of “know-it-all” in us, or at the very least feel like we are expected to know it all.
 We aren’t and we can’t.
 Instead, be a “know-where-to-find-it” person.
 If you don’t know, reach out to others you know can help!

-Before you return to the daily school schedule, do yourself a favor and build your networks of support.
+Before you return to the daily school schedule, do yourself a favor and build your networks of support like from an administrators support.
 There’s nothing better to help you feel confident and empowered as an educator!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.